woocommerce/automations/lib/automations/assign-milestone/README.md

 When a pull request is approved and is not already assigned a milestone, this automation will assign the next milestone to it automatically.

+The next milestone will be the next minor version, calculated from the current version in package.json.
+So for example, if the current version is 2.5.2, the milestone will be 2.6 (if it exists).

 ## Usage

 To implement this action, include it in your workflow configuration file: